Nexmo/nexmo-developer/_documentation/en/tools/ngrok.md

 ## Usage with IIS Express

-IIS Express rejects inbound requests from ngrok if the host header does not match the `bindingInformation` pattern in its configuration.
-Therefore you will need to configure ngrok to change the host name in the header to match the IIS Express configuration.
+IIS Express rejects inbound requests from Ngrok if the host header does not match the `bindingInformation` pattern in its configuration.
+Therefore you will need to configure Ngrok to change the host name in the header to match the IIS Express configuration.

-This can be done using ngrok's `host-header` option.
-The following command for how to do this for port 3000:
+This can be done using Ngrok's `host-header` option.
+The following command demonstrates how to do this for port 3000:

 ``` shell
 ngrok http 3000 --host-header="localhost:3000"